 "If I look hard enough into the setting sun, my love will laugh with me before the morning comes" - This refers to her in Heaven.

-Stones guitarist Brian Jones played the sitar on this.
-He made good television by balancing the instrument on his lap during appearances.
+.
+Jones made good television by balancing the instrument on his lap during appearances.

-, GOB, Tea Party, Johnny Lang, Face to Face, Earth Crisis, We Are Sex Perverts (W.A.S.P.), Rage, Glenn Tipton, Elliott Smith, Eternal Afflict, Anvil, and Risa Song. (thanks, Brett - Edmonton, Canada) (thanks, Brett - Edmonton, Canada)
+, GOB, Tea Party, Jonny Lang, Face to Face, Earth Crisis, W.A.S.P., Rage, Glenn Tipton, Elliott Smith, Eternal Afflict, Anvil, and Risa Song.

 Jack Nitzsche played keyboards.
 Besides working with The Stones, Nitzsche arranged records for Phil Spector and scored many movies.
 Nitzsche had an unfortunate moment when he appeared on the TV show Cops after being arrested for waving a gun at a guy who stole his hat.
 He died of a heart attack in 2000 at age 63.

-The Stones former manager Allen Klein owns the publishing rights to this.
+The Stones former manager Allen Klein owned the publishing rights to this song.
 In 1965, The Stones hired him and signed a deal they would later regret.
 With Klein controlling their money, The Stones signed over the publishing rights to all the songs they wrote up to 1969.
-Every time this is used in a commercial or TV show, Klein gets paid.
+Every time this is used in a commercial or TV show, Klein's estate (he died in 2009) gets paid.

 Talking on his Absolute Radio show, Stones' co-guitarist Ronnie Wood disclosed that Keith Richards has trouble remembering how to play this song.
 He revealed, "We always have this moment of hesitation where we don't know if Keith's going to get the intro right."